awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/scc-srt-output-captions.md

 1. The **Audio 1** group of settings is automatically displayed in the **Stream settings** section\.
 Choose the **Remove** button\.

-## How to Specify Multiple Languages<a name="multilang-scc-srt-output-captions"></a>
+## How to Specify Multiple Captions Tracks<a name="multilang-scc-srt-output-captions"></a>

-Specify all languages in the same output by creating one group of captions settings for each language\.
+Specify all tracks in the same output by creating one group of captions settings for each track\.
 They will appear in the list of settings groups as **Captions 1**, **Captions 2**, and so forth\.
-In each group of settings, choose the captions selector under **Captions source** that is set up for the language that you want to include\.
+In each group of settings, choose the captions selector under **Captions source** that is set up for the track that you want to include\.